Saturday Night Live season 2: History

-Following the cancellation of ABC's Saturday Night Live with Howard Cosell, NBC changed the name of the show from NBC's Saturday Night to its current title, Saturday Night Live, for the 17th episode of this second season – the episode hosted by Jack Burns on March 26, 1977.

-The name change was not made permanent until season 3.
+Following the cancellation of ABC's Saturday Night Live with Howard Cosell, NBC changed the name of the show from NBC's Saturday Night to NBC's Saturday Night Live, for the 17th episode of this second season – the episode hosted by Jack Burns on March 26, 1977.
+The name was changed back to NBC's Saturday Night on the season's 18th episode, hosted by Julian Bond, on April 9, 1977 and would not return to Saturday Night Live until the third season.

 The shows on October 16, October 23, and October 30 1976 were live from NBC's studio complex in Brooklyn, NY.
 NBC News used Studio 8-H for Presidential election coverage.

-This season was the last to feature The Muppets in The Land of Gorch, who had appeared in segments that were unpopular with fans and the SNL writers.
+The first show of this season was the last to feature The Muppets in The Land of Gorch, who had appeared in segments that were unpopular with fans and the SNL writers.
 Jim Henson was reportedly displeased with the amount of creative control he had over the scripts.
-Jerry Juhl called Henson "very frustrated" with his input into the scripts, and said the SNL writers "didn't have any real handle" on Henson's concept.
+Jerry Juhl said that Henson was "very frustrated" with his input into the scripts, and recalled that the SNL writers "didn't have any real handle" on Henson's concept.
 "Jim would come in with ideas, and sit with them, and give them wonderful ideas, and they wouldn't know how to fly with them," Juhl recalled.
 In a 1977 interview with Playboy, head writer/performer Michael O'Donoghue referred to the Muppets as "fucking Muppets ... little hairy facecloths" made from the refuse after they cleaned up after Woodstock.
 He also refused to write for them, saying "I don't write for felt".
-O'Donoghue also had a lynched Big Bird hanging in the writer's office.
+O'Donoghue also had a lynched Big Bird hanging in his office.

 Jim Downey joined the writing staff in what would be a long career on the show.

 Buck Henry, Eric Idle and Steve Martin each hosted two episodes.

 The season included a Live from Mardi Gras Special.

 Cast

-During the prior season, cast members George Coe and Michael O'Donoghue had already left the show.
-Meanwhile, during the season Chevy Chase left the show following an injury, he returned for Weekend Update in a wheelchair for three episodes before leaving pernamently.
+During the prior season, cast members George Coe and Michael O'Donoghue had already left the cast, but O'Donoghue stayed on as the show's head writer.
+Meanwhile, during the season Chevy Chase left the show following an injury, he returned for Weekend Update in a wheelchair for three episodes before leaving permanently.
 Jane Curtin took over as Weekend Update anchor.
 Bill Murray was hired as a replacement for Chevy Chase.